|

 for Clarinet and Piano, Opus 1, several recordings are available, including

-the following two recordings: André Tchaikowsky (piano) and Janet
+the following four recordings: André Tchaikowsky (piano) and

-Hilton (clarinet); and Carol Archer (piano) and Gervase DePeyer (clarinet).
+Janet Hilton (clarinet); Carol Archer (piano) and Gervase DePeyer (clarinet);

 00_tchaikowsky_hilton_opus_1_complete.mp3